-Additional compensatory mitigation includes that the private property at 330 Holly Drive will be restored to a natural landscape condition.
+Additional compensatory mitigation includes that the 330 Holly Drive property will be restored to a natural landscape condition.
 All structures will be removed down to the dirt.
 The vegetable beds and landscape vegetation will be removed from a drainage swale on this property.
 In addition, the applicant will implement a native oak woodland planting plan on the western one half of the private property where the structures are being removed.

-Upon completion of the remediation project the private property at 330 Holly Drive will be preserved in perpetuity via recordation of an open space Perpetual Deed Restriction that is recorded on the title of the private property.
+Upon completion of the remediation project, the 330 Holly Drive property will be preserved in perpetuity via recordation of an open space Perpetual Deed Restriction that is recorded on the title of the private property.
 The native oak tree restoration project will create a wildlife oasis between residential subdivisions south of the former 330 Holly Drive Property and the CNWS.
-Monk&Associates also confirmed in a meeting with the City of Concord on September 18, 2015 that under the City of Concord Reuse Plan for the CNWS, that the area of the CNWS affected by the proposed remediation project, and significant contiguous acreage to the north of this area will be deeded directly from the U.S. Navy to the East Bay Regional Park District to be managed as open space/park land.
-Thus, in consideration that an existing conservation easement occurs immediately south of the private property at 330 Holly Drive, and 1.4 acres of the private property at 330 Holly Drive will be permanently protected as open space via the recordation of an open space Perpetual Deed Restriction, the restored and preserved private property will add to a significant regional open space.
+Monk&Associates also confirmed in a meeting with the City of Concord on September 18, 2015, that under the City of Concord Reuse Plan for the CNWS, the area of the CNWS affected by the proposed remediation project, and significant contiguous acreage to the north of this area, will be deeded directly from the U.S. Navy to the East Bay Regional Park District to be managed as open space/park land.
+Thus, in consideration that an existing conservation easement occurs immediately south of the 330 Holly Drive property, and 1.4 acres of the 330 Holly Drive property will be permanently protected as open space via the recordation of an open space Perpetual Deed Restriction, the restored and preserved private property will add to a significant regional open space.